Ste-Mich/Bohemia_Jumper/README.md

 The textures are different from the ones in the tutorial.

 Godot also really impressed me.
 It's a great program.
-And The fact, it's open-source makes it even greater.
+And the fact, that it's open-source makes it even greater.

 It falls under the MIT license from Godot (duh), which you can find here: https://godotengine.org/license